 Screening of Infants and Toddlers.
 Screening modalities have not been systematically evaluated in this age group.
 Perhaps the best opportunity for screening for CHD is during routine immunization.
 A combination of clinical examination and pulse oximetry can be considered in this age group.
-It may be necessary to develop a simple clinical protocol and then validate it (Directorate General 2006).
+It may be necessary to develop a simple clinical protocol and then validate it (Directorate General of Health Services 2006).

 Screening of School Children.
-Cardiac auscultation is likely to be the most practical strategy for screening school children, since the utility of pulse oximetry in this group is very limited.
-CHD screening can potentially be integrated with screening for rheumatic heart disease, undernutrition, obesity, and hypertension (Thakur and others 1997, Indian Council of Medical Research 2014).
-Children who are underweight and those with limited physical capacity need to be re-evaluated, and the capacity to refer for confirmatory echocardiography is required for suspected cases.
+Cardiac auscultation is likely to be the most practical strategy for screening school children given that the utility of pulse oximetry in this group is very limited.
+CHD screening can potentially be integrated with screening for RHD, undernutrition, obesity, and hypertension (Thakur and others 1997).
+Children who are underweight and those with limited physical capacity need to be reevaluated, and the capacity to refer for confirmatory echocardiography is required for suspected cases.